The challenge rules already imply a research agenda. Public literature and visible challenge work mostly sharpen that agenda rather than replace it.

 What looks crowded already

-These directions already have strong public motivation and visible competition:
+These directions already have strong public motivation and visible competition as of March 20, 2026:

 - low-bit robustness and export-aware training